prarobo/scallop_code/readme.md

 * Visual_attn_distribution_stats: This directory contains the code that supports the first 3 layers of the scallop recognition pipeline.
 * scallop_part2: This directory holds the files that support the 4th layer of the scallop recognition pipeline.

-To read about the 4 layers involved in the scallop recognition process, please refer to the paper below.
+To read about the 4 layers involved in the scallop recognition process, please refer to the papers below.

 Kannappan, P., Walker J. H., Trembanis A. and Tanner, H.G., ”Machine Learning for Detecting scallops in AUV Benthic Images: Targeting False Positives. ”Computer Vision and Pattern Recognition in Environmental Informatics, 22, 2015.

+Kannappan, P., Walker J. H., Trembanis A. and Tanner, H.G., ”Identifying sea scallops from benthic camera images. ”Limnology and Oceanography:Methods, vol. 12(10), pp. 680-693, 2014.

 ## File reference